drmDev/drmDev.github.io/index.md

 # <i class="fas fa-user-circle"></i> Welcome to My Portfolio

 Hi, I'm Derek!
 I'm passionate about problem-solving and automation.
 This has driven my love for software development and strategy games.
+Believe it or not, there is a strong overlap with my enjoyment of the two!

 <p style="text-align: center;">
     <img src="/assets/images/prof_chess.jpg" alt="Picture of me playing chess" style="max-width: 300px; border-radius: 8px;">